faranalytics/memoiz/README.md

 # Memoiz

-A memoization decorator for functions and methods.
+A decorator for adding memoization to functions and methods.

 ## Introduction